JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 5. Choose **Host Static Website** under **Hosting Type** to host a website.
 6. In **Index document**, enter the file name of the index document, typically *`index.html`*.<br>
 The index document name is case sensitive and must exactly match the file name of the HTML index document that you plan to upload to your S3 bucket.
 When you configure a bucket for website hosting, you must specify an index document.
 Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders. <br>
-7. Create an `index.html` file and upload it to your root domain bucket.
+7. Create an `index.html` file locally and upload it to your root domain bucket.
 A sample index file code is given below.
 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" >
 <head>